arduino/ArduinoCore-samd/README.md

 In particular, this adds support for the Adafruit SAMD Boards such as the Feather M0

-## Installation on Arduino IDE
+## ATSAMD51 Installation on Arduino IDE

-This is a detailed process for now!
+The ATSAMD51 is a significantly new chip, so this is a detailed process for now!
+For the SAMD21, please install via the board manager (no extra steps required)

 1. Install Arduino IDE 1.8.5 or greater
-2. Remove the Adafruit SAMD board support package if you have installed it
+2. Install/update the Adafruit SAMD board support package if you have installed it
-3. make a folder in your ArduinoSketchFolder called "hardware", then make a folder "hardware/Adafruit"
-4. in "hardware/Adafruit" git clone https://github.com/adafruit/ArduinoCore-samd, and rename the folder "samd"
-5. Check you now have "ArduinoSketcheFolderName/hardware/Adafruit/samd/boards.txt"
-6. git checkout samd51 from within the cloned repo, and check boards.txt contains "# Adafruit Metro M4 (SAMD51)"
-7. Now we need to update CMSIS!
+3. Now we need to update CMSIS!
 Download https://github.com/adafruit/ArduinoModule-CMSIS-Atmel/archive/master.zip and unzip
-8. Find your Arduino CMSIS, in Mac its "~/Library/Arduino15/packages/arduino/tools/CMSIS-Atmel/1.1.0/CMSIS" version # may vary, you'll need "Go to folder..." feature in the Finder to get to " ~/Library/Arduino15" as it is hidden.
+4. Find your Arduino CMSIS, in Mac its "~/Library/Arduino15/packages/arduino/tools/CMSIS-Atmel/1.1.0/CMSIS" version # may vary, you'll need "Go to folder..." feature in the Finder to get to " ~/Library/Arduino15" as it is hidden.
 In Windows it is "C:\Users\yourusername\AppData\Local\Arduino15\packages\arduino\tools\CMSIS-Atmel\1.1.0\CMSIS" Inside is a folder named Device

 For Linux: the Arduino stuff is located in ~/.arduino15/packages/arduino/tools/CMSIS-Atmel/1.1.0/CMSIS

-9. Inside the downloaded CMSIS zip, go into the CMSIS-Atmel/CMSIS folder, you should see a folder named Device. *DRAG THE DEVICE FOLDER ONLY* from the zip to your arduino Library folder so that Device is merged with Device.
+5. Inside the downloaded CMSIS zip, go into the CMSIS-Atmel/CMSIS folder, you should see a folder named Device. *DRAG THE DEVICE FOLDER ONLY* from the zip to your arduino Library folder so that Device is merged with Device.
 It will replace a bunch of files.

 For Linux, it may be better to just delete the original Device Folder then copy over the new one - the drag/drop worked ok on MACOS, but not so well on my Linux box.

-10. You will also need to replace bossac.
+6. You will also need to replace bossac.
 For Windows or Mac: Go here https://github.com/adafruit/BOSSA/releases and download either windows exe or mac app of latest bossac. unzip.
 Go to Step 12.

 For Linux users it is best to build a copy of bossac locally - clone the Adafruit Repostitory to somewhere on your local machine.